The Best DNA Test Kit Roundup for 2022

 - Reports lack details

 One of the best ancestry test providers around, MyHeritage DNA currently has over 92 million users around the world.
 This Israeli company made headlines by helping reunite migrant families in the US and has only soared in popularity since then.
-It focuses on ancestry and heritage research and also offers useful health reports.
+It focuses on ancestry and heritage research and also offers useful health test reports.
 While the DNA ancestry test results tend to be lacking in detail, everything is presented in an impressive manner.

 The current (discounted) price of the ancestry testing kit is $59, which is significantly more affordable than some of the best DNA testing companies we’ve reviewed.
 If you want priority customer support, access to records, and a more detailed family tree, you’ll need a monthly subscription.
 The fee currently ranges between $7.42 and $16.58 per month, with pricier plans giving you access to automatic family tree building, database searches, and more.